keysight-kcos/spirit-box/tutorials/visualization/README.md

 Visualization Tutorial
 =================

 This tutorial will explain how to get spirit-box logs visualized in Grafana.
-All dependancies are installed locally on the machine.
+All dependancies are installed locally on the machine for this tutorial.

 Prerequisites: